b/kafka-websocket/README.md

 ## Consuming from topics

-Clients subscribe to topics by specifying them in the path used when connecting to kafka-websocket.
-The path is:
+Clients subscribe to topics by specifying them in a query parameter when connecting to kafka-websocket:

-/v1/topics/{topics}

-where topics is a comma-separated list of topic names.
+/v2/broker/?topics=my_topic,my_other_topic

 If no topics are given, the client will not receive messages.
 The format of messages sent to clients is determined by the subprotocol negotiated: kafka-text or kafka-binary.
 If no subprotocol is specified, kafka-text is used.

 By default, a new, unique group.id is generated per session.
-The group.id for a consumer can be controlled by passing a group.id as a query param: ?group.id=my_group_id
+The group.id for a consumer can be controlled by passing a group.id as an additional query parameter: ?group.id=my_group_id

 ## Producing to topics

-Clients publish to topics by connecting to /v1/topics/ and sending either text or binary messages that include a topic and a message.
+Clients publish to topics by connecting to /v2/broker/ and sending either text or binary messages that include a topic and a message.
 Text messages may optionally include a key to influence the mapping of messages to partitions.
 A client need not subscribe to a topic to publish to it.